DELAWARE STATE POLICE

 The Professional Licensing Section licenses/regulates security guard, firearm guard, private investigator, armored car and alarm industries, as well as pawnbrokers, secondhand dealers, scrap metal processors, constables, bail enforcement agents and HR 218/CCDW permits for retired DSP only.

-Read More about State Police Investigating Fatal Motorcycle Crash on Limestone Road in WilmingtonMay 16, 2026
+Read More about *Update – Victim Identified* State Police Investigating Three Vehicle Fatal Crash in GeorgetownJune 20, 2026